Marlwood School: Academy

 Marlwood School converted to academy status on 1 November 2014 and is now independent of local authority control.
 However, the school continues to coordinate with South Gloucestershire Council for admissions.
 The school is now part of the education trust CSET (Castle School Education Trust).

 It was formerly a Beacon school and had attained the status of Science College, due to excellence at science.

 Sixth form provision is shared with The Castle School and based in the old Thornbury Grammar School buildings.

-News about the school is shared fortnightly through the Marlwood School Bulletin.